Kai Fujimura

-Kai Fujimura (藤村 加偉, Fujimura Kai) is a Japanese professional wrestler currently signed to Pro Wrestling Noah, where he performs under his real name.
-He has also made appearances for other wrestling promotions, including Dragon Gate and WRESTLE-1.
+Kai Fujimura (藤村 加偉, Fujimura Kai) is a Japanese professional wrestler.
+He is signed to Pro Wrestling Noah, where he performs under his real name and is the current GHC Junior Heavyweight Champion in his first reign and a member of Team 2000X.

 Professional wrestling career

 WRESTLE-1 (2019–2020)

-Kai Fujimura made his professional wrestling debut on 26 December 2019 at WRESTLE-1 Tour 2019 Shining Winter, where he teamed with Ganseki Tanaka, Ryuji Hijikata, and Ryuki Honda in a losing effort against Alejandro, Kaz Hayashi, Koji Doi, and Masayuji Kono.
+Kai Fujimura made his professional wrestling debut on 26 December 2019 at WRESTLE-1 Tour 2019 Shining Winter, where he teamed with Ganseki Tanaka, Ryuji Hijikata, and Ryuki Honda in a losing effort against Alejandro, Kaz Hayashi, Koji Doi, and Masayuki Kono.
 On 31 December, at WRESTLE-1 Wonder Carnival 2019, Fujimura teamed with Takuro Niki and Hajime in a losing effort against So Daimonji, Hiroaki Moriya, and Kyosuke Ikaho.

 Fujimura secured his first career victory on 25 January 2020 at WRESTLE-1 Wrestle Soul Vol. 3, where he defeated Takuro Niki.
 His final match with WRESTLE-1 took place on 15 March 2020 at WRESTLE-1 Wrestle Wars 2020, where he was once again defeated by Takuro Niki.